-- Therapy – individual and group therapy sessions facilitates clients’ individual improvements and uses group dynamics as a foundation to improve interpersonal effectiveness in families & relationships.
+- Therapy – individual and group therapy sessions facilitate clients’ individual improvements and use group dynamics as a foundation to improve interpersonal effectiveness in families & relationships.

 Don't have time to read this article right now?
 Download it and take it with you.

 Some people believe that wilderness therapy is dangerous or unsafe.
 This perception was born from a few “boot camp” programs in the 80s and 90s.
 Unfortunately, there was nobody regulating these kinds of programs and some of the practices early on were well-intentioned but unsafe.
 As a result, a number of states created licensing regulations for outdoor youth programs that promote a high level of safety as a result of strict regulations to ensure safety and a positive therapeutic experience.

 Another organization emerged with the goal of promoting the safety of students in wilderness programs nationwide.
 A number of wilderness programs joined together to form the Outdoor Behavioral Health Council and establish best practices for safety and treatment, initiate research, and lead an accreditation process.

 Today, the reality is that being at an OBH member program is safer than being at home for the average teen.